xixizhihua/GitStudy/readme.txt

 sxixi will start git and DeepLearning study in this dir.
 If you want to study with me, please connect with me.

+I add a line in readme in 0712